urbit/urbit/pub/doc/tree.md

+# Tree

 `:tree` is the web filesystem interface.

 # Internals

-somethins something coffeescript
+something something coffeescript

 ## `/[desk]/tree/{path}.json`
-tree/json.hook accepts a schema in light noun encoding¹
+tree/json.hook accepts a query string schema `q` in light noun encoding¹

     ++  schema  (dict ,[term $|(mark schema)])
     ++  dict    |*(a=_,* $&([a (dict a)] a))